Sig P250 Compact Review | A Robust Little Handgun With Compact and Subcompact Variants

 Aside from some potential to cause shooters trouble with its fat grip, the Sig P250 is a competent gun that holds its own against guns of similar build.
 It's a reliable handgun that is best served in a concealed capacity.

 What's more, those of you with large hands will likely fall in love with the build of this weapon.
-The thicker handle will provide you with the girth you've been looking for.
-Yet you're still getting a small and lightweight concealed weapon for daily use.
+The thicker handle will provide you with the girth you've been looking for, while still offering a small and lightweight concealed weapon for daily use.

 Leave a Comment